charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 I solved my "playing indicator" problem, but even more importantly I found the _fun_ I was looking for that I could use to stamp the app with my personality.

+# --Add Video of different animated icons--

 # Last Thoughts

 There are other small touches throughout the app, but I think this touches on the biggest ones.
 Like I said, I'm not a designer by trade, this is just to outline my thought process while I still remember it.
 Hopefully this is helpful to somebody out there.

-If you have any other questions about my process or design choices that I might, definitely reach out to me [on Twitter](https://twitter.com/chuckyc17) I love talking about this stuff.
+If you have any other questions about my process or design choices, definitely reach out to me [on Twitter](https://twitter.com/chuckyc17) I love talking about this stuff.

 [^1]: I actually do have a Creative Cloud subscription, but I believe all that gets you with XD is more storage space and access to their fonts.